python-microservices/pyms/docs/services.md

 # Services

 Services are libraries, resources and extensions added to the Microservice in the configuration file.
-This services are created as an attribute of the [Microservice class](ms_class.md) to use in the code.
+These services are created as an attribute of the [Microservice class](ms_class.md) to use in the code.

 To add a service check the [configuration section](configuration.md).

-You can declare a service but activate/deactivate with the keyword `enabled`, like:
+You can declare a service but activate/deactivate with the keyword `enabled`, like so:

 ```yaml
 pyms: